ablab/IsoQuant/README.md

 <a name="sec3.2"></a>
 ## IsoQuant command line options
-To run SPAdes from the command line, enter IsoQuant directory
+To run IsoQuant from the command line, enter IsoQuant directory
 ```bash
 cd path/to/IsoQuant
 ```